Grant Seeking: Frequently Asked Questions

-A. Your first step in grant seeking is to speak with your department chairperson and your advancement office about your ideas, whether they fit with department priorities, and how to carry them forward.
-You can begin conducting research on your own using campus resources like the list of foundation funders on our website and the Illinois Researcher Information Service (IRIS).
+A. Your first step in grant seeking is to speak with your department chairperson and the Advancement Office at 217-206-6058 about your ideas, whether they fit with department priorities, and how to carry them forward.
+You can begin conducting research on your own using campus resources like the list of foundation funders on our website and the Grant Forward database.
 This will give you a preliminary idea of which funders might be interested in your proposed project.
-Once you have reviewed and identified potential foundations for your project, please contact our office, phone, 217-206-6058, or e-mail to set up a face-to-face or telephone meeting to discuss next steps.
+We also can help you locate potential funders.
+Then contact us to set up a meeting to discuss next steps.

 Q. When grant seeking, how can I stay informed about Requests for Proposals offered by foundations?

-A. A good way to stay informed about RFPs is to subscribe to The Foundation Center’s weekly RFP bulletin.
+A. A good way to stay informed about RFPs is visit The Foundation Center’s weekly RFP bulletin.
 Our office is also monitoring foundations for RFPs on an ongoing basis.

 Q. Should I obtain approval from your office before contacting a prospective funder?

 A. Yes.
-Our office will need to be notified about corporate and foundation grant proposals.
+Our office will need to be notified about corporate and private foundation grant proposals.

 Q. I have already written a proposal and I have a contact in a foundation.
 May I apply on my own or do I still need to get internal approvals from my department head, dean, etc.?